"Eccentricity and wild creative slashes are usually a preserve of the anarchic rock star.

 Randol is a songwriter, vocalist, producer, and performer with a background in jazz, classical, and theater that accentuates her diversity in the studio and on stage.
 Having gone from being in a NYC punk band to producing solo folk albums to a recent exploration of electronic pop and dance music, it is clear Randol loves to draw inspiration from many styles of music.
 Currently she lives in LA and works as a vocalist, composer, and songwriter for film, TV, and commercials.

-Her music has been featured in numerous films and TV shows, including having written the theme song “To Feel Alive” with composer Andrew Lockington and performing as lead vocalist on the score of Percy Jackson: Sea of Monsters.
-Other recent films include Saphirblau (the second film in the wildly popular German trilogy Rubinrot), Goon, and Delusions of Guinevere.
+Her music has been featured in numerous films and TV shows, including having written the theme song “To Feel Alive” with composer Andrew Lockington as well as performing as lead vocalist on the score of Percy Jackson: Sea of Monsters under the moniker IAMEVE.
+Other film features include Saphirblau (the second film in the wildly popular German trilogy Rubinrot), Goon, and Delusions of Guinevere.

 Randol's music has been featured in the trailer for Showtime's Masters of Sex and Ray Donovan.
 You can also hear her scattered across a number of other shows and networks, including Royal Pains, The Lying Game, Barnes & Noble, The Hills, Showtime, ABC, NBC, MTV, VH1, Comedy Central, and more.
 She has performed live on Fox Good Day NY, Fearless Music, live with Moby on The Tonight Show, featured and spoofed by Portlandia, awarded as an up and coming writer for the Songwriters Hall of Fame, and won Best Score at the Long Island Film Festival for her debut as composer for a short film called “Meg’s Song”.